Pest (organism): In forestry

 In forestry, pests may affect various parts of the tree, from its roots and trunk to the canopy far overhead.
 The accessibility of the part of the tree affected may make detection difficult, so that a pest problem may already be far advanced before it is first observed from the ground.
 The larch sawfly and spruce budworm are two insect pests prevalent in Alaska and aerial surveys can show which sections of forest are being defoliated in any given year so that appropriate remedial action can be taken.

 Some pests may not be present on the tree all year round, either because of their life cycle or because they rotate between different host species at different times of the year.
-The larvae of wood-boring beetles may spend years excavating tunnels under the bark of trees, and only emerge into the open for brief periods as adults, to mate and disperse.
+In forestry, pests may affect various parts of the tree, from its roots and trunk to the canopy far overhead.
+The larvae of wood-boring beetles, for example, are notorious for spending years excavating tunnels under the bark of trees, leading to significant structural damage.
+These larvae only emerge into the open for brief periods as adults, primarily to mate and disperse.
 The import and export of timber has inadvertently assisted some insect pests to establish themselves far from their country of origin.
 An insect may be of little importance in its native range, being kept under control by parasitoid wasps, predators, and the natural resistance of the host trees, but be a serious pest in a region into which it has been introduced.
 This is the case with the emerald ash borer, an insect native to north-eastern Asia, which, since its arrival in North America, has killed millions of ash trees.